PS2U/TechNote/system-design/designing-data-intensive-applications/ch1.md

 - When you increase a load parameter, how much do you need to increase the resources if you want to keep performance unchanged?

 In a batch processing system such as Hadoop, we usually care about **throughput** — the number of records we can process per second, or the total time it takes to run a job on a dataset of a certain size.
-In online systems, what’s usually more important is the service’s **response time** — that is, the time between a client sending a request and receiving a response.
+In online systems, what's usually more important is the service's **response time** — that is, the time between a client sending a request and receiving a response.

 > Latency and response time are not the same.
 The response time is what the client sees: besides the actual time to process the request (the service time), it includes network delays and queueing delays.
 Latency is the duration that a request is waiting to be handled—during which it is latent, awaiting service.

 In practice, in a system handling a variety of requests, the response time can vary a lot.
 We therefore need to think of response time not as a single number, but as a distribution of values that you can measure.

-It’s common to see the average response time of a service reported.
-However, the mean is not a very good metric if you want to know your "typical" response time, because it doesn’t tell you how many users actually experienced that delay.
+It's common to see the average response time of a service reported.
+However, the mean is not a very good metric if you want to know your "typical" response time, because it doesn't tell you how many users actually experienced that delay.

 Usually it is better to use percentiles.
 If you take your list of response times and sort it from fastest to slowest, then the median is the halfway point.
 In order to figure out how bad your outliers are, you can look at higher percentiles: the 95th, 99th, and 99.9th percentiles are common.

-High percentiles of response times, also known as tail latencies, are important because they directly affect users’ experience of the service.
+High percentiles of response times, also known as tail latencies, are important because they directly affect users' experience of the service.

 > The naive implementation is to keep a list of response times for all requests within the time window and to sort that list every minute.
 If that is too inefficient for you, there are algorithms that can calculate a good approximation of percentiles at minimal CPU and memory cost, such as forward decay, t-digest, or HdrHistogram.